Abingdon Miniature Village

 After 4 years of planning and development Abingdon Miniature Village in Mandurah opened to the public on 1st March 2003, and has proved to be an enchanted wonderland for adults & children alike.
-Although developed particularly for seniors, it appears that there is something special for all of the family.

 Admission: Adults $15.00 Seniors/Students $10.00 Child (3-12yrs)$8.00 Family $40.00 (2Ad&2Ch)

-Our opening hours: Daily Except Wednesdays 9.30am - 4.30pm (Also Closed Xmas & Boxing Day)
+Open 7 days a week during School Holidays 9.30am - 4.30pm (Also Closed Xmas & Boxing Day)

 Our gardens extend over 2 acres and were designed to be the setting for displaying our miniature models.
 They contain over 4000 plants of 300 different species and varieties.
 Conifers have been extensively used due to their many varied sizes, form and colours.
 Continious clipping, at least weekly during summer, of the plants is required to keep them in proportion to the models.
 The dwarf varieties that are used in the gardens of the models will eventually grow too large for the purpose and be moved to other areas in the gardens.

 Less than an hour south of Perth via the Kwinana Freeway, Abingdon Miniature Village is just a few minutes east of Mandurah Centro Shopping Centre along Pinjarra Road.
 Turn left into Husband Rd and we are a short way up on the right (opposite the Chocolate Factory!)

 Or catch a train to Mandurah and take a 600 or 604 bus from the station (Monday to Friday service only)